 - 4500 Riverwalk Parkway

-The deposit must be submitted in time to arrive at La Sierra University at the same time as the the application form is due -- 15 April 2014.
+The deposit must be submitted in time to arrive at La Sierra University at the same time the application form is due -- 15 April 2016.

 (Note, however, that the Security Form must be received by 1 MARCH due to Jordanian government security requirements; fill out the Security Form and send it in whether or not you are sure you will actually end up coming.)
 In the case of non-acceptance, a full refund will be returned.
 If an accepted applicant cancels his/her participation, all funds will be refunded, minus $100.

 BETTER -- make all payments online at the secure La Sierra University URL: